jsdelivr/globalping/README.md

 - `globalping ping google.com from Berlin, South America --limit 2`

 Let's look at each component:

-##### Initiating a command
-The way you initiate Globalping depends on the tool or integration you're using.
-For example, use `globalping` with the CLI tool, while using `@globalping` with the GitHub bot.
-Refer to the list of integrations above to learn how to use each in more detail.

 ##### Available test commands
 Globalping supports the following commands:
 - ping